Zen and the Zen of Motorcycle Something

 Cintiq Pro 16 on a LUMI Arm

 The Cintiq Pro is 4K at 16 inches for some sweet, sweet clarity.
 Built in etched glass surface feels like paper.
 There was no VESA mount for the thing so stuck to a custom cut VESA plate with some 3M command strips.
-The arm is sturdy beyond necessity and helps so much with working ergonomics.
-The Mac Mini is permanently tethered to this monitor.
+The LUMI arm is sturdy beyond necessity and helps so much with working ergonomics.
+The Mac Mini is tethered to this when working from home.

 Audio